• Skip to main content

 Pin image with text of sauteed green beans in a serving dish.

-It doesn't get much easier than these delicious sauteed green beans, and they make a flavorful, healthy side dish!
-This simple recipe requires fresh green beans but there is no blanching required, and you will have perfectly tender-crisp green beans every time!
+These sauteed green beans are simple, easy, and delicious and make a flavorful, healthy side dish in a snap!
+This simple recipe requires fresh green beans, but no blanching is required, and you will have perfectly tender-crisp green beans every time!
+They are perfect for any occasion!

 Square image of sauteed green beans in a serving dish with Parmesan cheese sprinkled over.